Collision Avoidance using Iterative Dynamic and Nonlinear Programming with Adaptive Grid Refinements: Numerical Tests

 To solve the above problem using Algorithm~\ref{alg:IterativeScheme} we choose function $\Omega$ to represent the forward kinematics of the satellite, mapping a 18-dimensional configuration to the corresponding 3-dimensional tool center point (TCP) position.
 We initially discretize the DP state and control space within the bounds presented in Table~\ref{tab:Limits} into $10$ points along each dimension as well as 10 points on the discretization of the time step size $h_i$.
 We set the dynamics function to $\bar{f}(w,v) = v$, the penalty scaling factor $\rho = 40$ and consider $M = 20$ DP time steps.
 For the inverse space mapping \eqref{eq:SpaceMapping}, we set parameters $\varrho_1 = \varrho_2 = 1$.
 We follow the arising waypoints using $p_j(x) = \Omega(x) - w_j$ as well as a minimum effort objective $J(x,u,T) = \int_{0}^{T_{\max}} \|u(t)\|_2^2 \mathrm{d}t$ in \eqref{eq:LL_Problem}, discretizing with an equidistant grid with $N = 200$ time intervals, piecewise constant control parametrization, and finite difference approximation of the dynamics with trapezoidal rule.
 To realize the adaptive grid refinement, we use the cube-based grid structure proposed in \cite{richter2023adaptive} along with its respective cell identification and splitting operators.
 In the experiments, we took the lower part of the initial state space grid e.g. $\{10,10,4\}$ points and tried to solve \eqref{eq:SpaceMapping} on each of them.
 On success, we used the resulting configuration $\tilde{q}_0$ to form an initial condition $x_0 \coloneqq\{\tilde{q}_0,0\}$ and solved the respective problem using (at most) 15 iterations of Algorithm~\ref{alg:IterativeScheme} and \GlobalPotato{}.
 After adopting the discrete-time version of \eqref{eq:DPProb} without the stepsize in the objective approximation, as in \cite[Eq.
 6]{britzelmeier2023dynamic}, we repeated these experiments with \eqref{eq:DiscDPProb} for both Algorithm~\ref{alg:IterativeScheme} and \GlobalPotato{}.

 Finally, to compare against a full discretization approach, we take 6 samples, distributed among the space of initial positions, where Algorithm~\ref{alg:IterativeScheme} was able to terminate (on the first set of experiments).
-Discretizing \eqref{eq:OverallProb} as for \eqref{eq:LL_Problem}, the resulting zero-objective NLP is given to IPOPT, with a limit of 3 hours CPU time for each instance.
+Discretizing \eqref{eq:OverallProb} as for \eqref{eq:LL_Problem}, the resulting zero-objective NLP is given to Ipopt, initialized either from a zero guess or with a collision-free path obtained using the RRTConnect implementation from OMPL \cite{sucan2012the-open-motion-planning-library}.

 \newenvironment{customlegend}[1][]{ \begingroup \csname pgfplots@init@cleared@structures\endcsname \pgfplotsset{#1} }{ \csname pgfplots@createlegend\endcsname \endgroup } \addlegendimage{\csname pgfplots@addlegendimage\endcsname}